DeepLcom/deepl-mcp-server/cookbook.md

 Large Language Models like Claude excel at many tasks but may not provide optimal translations for all languages.
 By combining the DeepL API with the Model Context Protocol (MCP), you can provide Claude and other MCP-compatible clients with access to DeepL's specialized translation capabilities, resulting in more accurate translations across numerous languages.

 In this cookbook, we'll explore how to create an MCP server that connects DeepL's translation API with clients like Claude Desktop.
 This allows you to seamlessly translate text between languages within your conversations.
+To look at the code and start using it, go to [GitHub](https://github.com/DeepLcom/deepl-mcp-server).

 ## Setting Up Your DeepL MCP Server